-&lt;sup>16 These Academic Regulations apply only to taught courses leading to an Anglia Ruskin award at levels 3-7.
-Separate Regulations apply to Anglia Ruskin University's research degrees, including the definition of academic standards for those awards, available at www.aru.ac.uk/researchregs
+15 These Academic Regulations apply only to taught courses leading to an ARU award at levels 3-7.
+Separate Regulations apply to ARU's research degrees, including the definition of academic standards for those awards, available in the Research Degrees Regulations

-- (a) Intellectual skills (generic) - Analysis: the learner can analyse straightforward data with guidance using given classifications/principles - Synthesis: the learner can collect and sort ideas and information in a predictable and standard format - Evaluation: the learner can evaluate data using defined techniques and tutor guidance - Application: the learner can apply given tools/methods under supervision to well defined problems and identify basic issues - (b) Practical skills (subject specific) - Application of skills: the learner can operate in predictable, defined contexts requiring use of a limited range of standard techniques - Autonomy in skill use: the learner is able to act effectively under guidance or supervision within defined guidelines - (c) Affective and transferable skills (generic) - Group working: the learner can work effectively as a member of a team and recognise obligations to others for example, tutors, peers, and colleagues - Learning resources: the learner can work within a defined context and can use and access a range of learning resources - Self-evaluation: the learner can identify own strengths and weakness within given criteria - Management of information: the learner can manage information and collect appropriate data from given sources and undertake simple supervised research tasks - Autonomy: the learner can engage in self-directed activity with appropriate support - Communications: the learner can communicate in a format appropriate to the task and report in a clear and concise manner - Problem solving: the learner can apply given tools/methods under supervision to well defined problems and identify basic issues
+- Synthesis: the learner can collect and sort ideas and information in a predictable and standard format - Evaluation: the learner can evaluate data using defined techniques and tutor guidance - Application: the learner can apply given tools/methods under supervision to well defined problems and identify basic issues - (b) Practical skills (subject specific) - Application of skills: the learner can operate in predictable, defined contexts requiring use of a limited range of standard techniques - Autonomy in skill use: the learner is able to act effectively under guidance or supervision within defined guidelines - (c) Affective and transferable skills (generic) - Group working: the learner can work effectively as a member of a team and recognise obligations to others for example, tutors, peers, and colleagues - Learning resources: the learner can work within a defined context and can use and access a range of learning resources - Self-evaluation: the learner can identify own strengths and weakness within given criteria - Management of information: the learner can manage information and collect appropriate data from given sources and undertake simple supervised research tasks - Autonomy: the learner can engage in self-directed activity with appropriate support - Communications: the learner can communicate in a format appropriate to the task and report in a clear and concise manner - Problem solving: the learner can apply given tools/methods under supervision to well defined problems and identify basic issues - Adaptation to context: the learner undertakes a given and clearly defined role - Performance: the learner undertakes given performance tasks that may be complex - Team and organisational working: the learner adapts own behaviour to meet obligations to others

-- Adaptation to context: the learner undertakes a given and clearly defined role - Performance: the learner undertakes given performance tasks that may be complex - Team and organisational working: the learner adapts own behaviour to meet obligations to others - Ethical awareness and application: the learner has an awareness of the ethical issues in the main areas of study - 2.53 Access Certificate (Access Cert) - 2.53.1 A student on whom an Access Certificate is conferred is expected to be able to demonstrate achievement of learning outcomes that reflect those listed in Regulation 2.52. - 2.53.2 The credit requirements for an Access Certificate are defined in Regulation 2.45. - 2.53.3 An Access Certificate is not classified. - 2.53.4 An Access Certificate has no intermediate awards. - 2.53.5 An Access Certificate cannot be conferred as an intermediate award within any other award.
+- Ethical awareness and application: the learner has an awareness of the ethical issues in the main areas of study - 2.49 Access Certificate (Access Cert) - 2.49.1 A student on whom an Access Certificate is conferred is expected to be able to demonstrate achievement of learning outcomes that reflect those listed in Regulation 2.48. - 2.49.2 The credit requirements for an Access Certificate are defined in Regulation 2.41. - 2.49.3 An Access Certificate is not classified. - 2.49.4 An Access Certificate has no intermediate awards. - 2.49.5 An Access Certificate cannot be conferred as an intermediate award within any other award.